 The AIMS Biomolecular Analysis Facility (an ANZMAGnet member) was established to determine the molecular structure of biologically interesting compounds isolated from marine organisms and the marine environment.
-The facility provides a one-stop-shop for chemical analysis and includes nuclear magnetic resonance spectrometer (600MHz NMRs), two liquid chromatography systems each coupled to quadrupole ion-trap mass spectrometer (LCMS), a Fourier transform infrared spectrometer (FTIR) and with attached FTIR microscope.
+The facility provides a one-stop-shop for chemical analysis and includes two nuclear magnetic resonance spectrometers (300MHz and 600MHz NMRs), two liquid chromatography systems each coupled to quadrupole ion-trap mass spectrometer (LCMS), a Fourier transform infrared spectrometer (FTIR) and a Fourier transform lon-Cyclotron Resonance mass spectrometer (FT-ICR-MS).
+The built-in flexibility within the instrumentation means that there is some scope to undertake in-line hyphenated analysis.
+This facility is unique in Australia and represents a significant scientific asset for tropical marine science.

 - The BAF is well positioned to enable metabolomics-driven research by facilitating access, training, data acquisition, data analysis and data storage; providing the platform upon which challenging analytical problems can be addressed. - Measurement of an organism's complete metabolite pool is impossible to achieve with a single analytical method.
-Applying multiple tools such as those in the BAF is providing such information.
+Applying multiple tools such as those in the BAF is providing such information. - The Fourier Transform ion-cyclotron resonance mass spectrometer (FTMS) boasts superb resolution and mass accuracy.